Danus365/redteam_playbook/docs/ai-red-team-in-practice/hypothesis.md

 4. **`get_chat_history`** - Potential for session hijacking and data exfiltration
 5. **`get_local_file_data_tool`** - File access capabilities for lateral movement

-### Primary Hypothesis: Context Poisoning via Ticket Creation

-**Hypothesis**: An attacker can poison the HelpBot's context by creating malicious tickets containing indirect prompt injections.
-When legitimate users query about tickets or when the agent processes ticket data, the injected instructions will execute, leading to a full AI Kill Chain.
+An attacker can poison the HelpBot's context by creating malicious tickets containing indirect prompt injections.
+When legitimate users query about tickets or when the agent processes ticket data, the injected instructions will execute, which will lead to data leakage and exfilration.

 ### Attack Vector 1: ASCII Smuggling-Based Ticket Poisoning